Intellectual History in a Transatlantic Frame

 While some critics annotate the social and cultural impact that time-space compression has on our contemporary situation — in which material practices around the world speed up and reduce the distances between far-flung places — others have turned their attention to history to investigate what forms the transnational has taken in the past.
 Far from conflicting with one another, historical approaches to the transnational complement their more contemporary counterparts and make sense of processes that have been going on for longer than a decade or even a half-century.
 Nor would historical considerations necessarily deny that we live in an age characterized more than earlier ones by transnational economies.
 Instead, such work examines a potential blind spot of writing concerned exclusively with the present.
 This return to historical work unearths differences that might otherwise be elided in the rush to understand how economic globalization works.
 This historical critique of current work on globalization happens regardless of how carefully critics have noted the kinds of difference — ethnic, religious, gender,and class — to which we must attend in understanding globalism and globalization.

-As a starting point, Paul Gilroy, a sociologist at the London School of Economics, describes black identity in Europe and the New World as an ongoing process of travel and exchange across the Atlantic.
+Paul Gilroy, professor of British and American literature at King’s College, London, describes black identity in Europe and the New World as an ongoing process of travel and exchange across the Atlantic.
 He tries to understand this new black subject position in relation to European modernity in his book, The Black Atlantic: Modernity and Double Consciousness (1992).
 Already an extraordinarily influential book, The Black Atlantic offers a preliminary definition of its subject:

 The specificity of the modern political and cultural formation I want to call the Black Atlantic can be defined, on one level, through [a] desire to transcend both the structures of the nation state and the constraints of ethnicity and national particularity.
 These desires are relevant to understanding political organizing and cultural criticism.
 They have always sat uneasily alongside the strategic choices forced on black movements and individuals embedded in national and political cultures and nation-states in America, the Caribbean, and Europe (19).